Breaking Human Traditions, 1-13

 As is the case with the parable of the sower, Mk 4, the disciples themselves claim not to understand and so receive an explanation from Jesus.

-“Are you so dull?” – The disciples repeatedly failed to understand Jesus’ teaching (cf. Mk 8:16), and the same dullness characterises the mind of the unbeliever, 2 Cor 3:14.
+“Are you so foolish?” – The disciples repeatedly failed to understand Jesus’ teaching (cf. Mk 8:16), and the same dullness characterises the mind of the unbeliever, 2 Cor 3:14.
 A change of heart will go along with a change of mind, and this will be a key part of the ministry of the Holy Spirit, Jn 14:26.

 Jesus has no intention of denying the validity of the Law of Moses.
 He is, rather, stressing that outward observance is useless without the appropriate inward attitude.

-(In saying this, Jesus declared all foods “clean”) – Literally, ‘declaring all foods clean’.
 ‘If we see this interpretative comment as emanating from the preaching of Peter, then it takes a new meaning in view of Peter’s vision before the visit to Cornelius, Acts 11:5ff.’
-(Cole)

 The early church had difficulty in resolving issues around the Jewish food laws (Gal 2:11-17; Rom 14:14; Col 2:20-22).
 It took some time to see that the old rituals were intended as outward signs of inward purity.